worldofmarcus/project-portfolio-4/README.md

 </details><br/>

 *Link that is visible if user is administrator*

 All of the links above plus the one below.
 * Admin Area - Gives the administrator a view with information about i.e. total number of users, number of comments and number of posts.
-I this view the administrator also can publish / unpublish / approve / aunapprove reviews and approve / unapprove comments.
-The administrator can also remove / add genres in this view.
+In this view the administrator also can publish / unpublish / approve / unapprove reviews and approve / unapprove comments.

 <details><summary><b>Navigation Large - Admin Logged In</b></summary>